-Pro tip: schedule a property inspection in the first three months.
+Pro tip: schedule a residential property inspection in the first three months of a new tenant moving in.
 This will give the tenant an opportunity to ask any burning questions they may have, such as how appliances work and where the bins need to be stored.
 It will also give you a chance to spot any potential problems before they have chance to take hold, such as maintenance issues.

 In the long-term, the frequency of property inspections will largely depend on the type of tenants you have and what kind of relationship you have with them.
 Once your tenants have been there more than two years and you are happy that they are looking after the place, you might be happy enough to just do an annual inspection.